 Firms registered at Companies House: if you are changing your registered firm name, legal status or financial year end, then you must have registered these changes with Companies House before you send a change of these details to us.
 Connect will ask you to click a ‘check Companies House’ button to match the supplied changes to data listed at Companies House.

-Firms can add genuine trading names that belong to it to the Financial Services Register.
+Firms can add genuine trading names that belong to it to the FS Register.
 This helps firms who already, or wish to, trade under a name different from their registered company name.

 Registering a trading name has no legal effect.
 Where no link exists between the authorised firm and the added trading name (ie the trading name is of an unauthorised firm and no appointed representative agreement exists between these two firms), this may mean that regulated activities are carried out by the unauthorised firm.